WordMistri/WordMistri.github.io/_texts/b.md

 - They talk of a place of surrender where choice is an illusion,
 - a burden carried by ego.
-- And of a secret chord of harmony flowing through the universe
+- And of a secret chord that vibrates through the universe
 - making self and nature one, making I one, being and becoming one.